The quantum-to-classical transition and decoherence: Basic formalism and concepts

 A single environmental particle interacting with the system will typically only insufficiently resolve the components $\ket{s_i}$ in the system's superposition state.
 But because of the large number of such particles (and, hence, degrees of freedom), the overlap between their different joint states $\ket{E_i(t)}$ will rapidly decrease as a result of the build-up of many interaction events.
 Specifically, in many decoherence models an exponential decay of overlap is found \cite{Zurek:1982:tv,Joos:1985:iu,Paz:1993:ta,Leggett:1987:pm,Mokarzel:2002:za,Hornberger:2003:un,Zurek:2002:ii,Schlosshauer:2007:un,Breuer:2002:oq},

 Here $\tau_\text{d}$ is the characteristic decoherence timescale, which can be evaluated for particular choices of the parameters in each model (see Sec.~\ref{sec:decmodels}).

-\subsection{Environmental monitoring and \\information transfer}
+\subsection{Environmental monitoring and information transfer}

 We will now motivate, in a different and more rigorous way, the picture of decoherence as a process of environmental monitoring.
 First, we express the influence of the environment in a completely general way.
 We assume that at $t=0$ there are no correlations between system $S$ and environment $E$, $\rho_{SE}(0) = \rho_S(0) \otimes \rho_E(0)$.
-We write $\rho_E(0)$ in its diagonal decomposition, $\rho_E(0) = \sum_i p_i \ketbra{E_i}{E_i}$, where $\sum_i p_i =1$ and the states $\ket{E_i}$ form an orthonormal basis of the Hilbert space of $E$.\footnote{In cases where the environment does not start out in a pure state, we can always purify it through the introduction of an additional (fictitious) environment.
-Without loss of generality, we can therefore always take the environment to be in a pure state before its interaction with the system.} If $H$ denotes the Hamiltonian (here assumed to be time-independent) of $SE$ and $U(t) = \E^{-\I H t}$ represents the unitary time evolution operator, then the density matrix of $S$ evolves according to
+We write $\rho_E(0)$ in its diagonal decomposition, $\rho_E(0) = \sum_i p_i \ketbra{E_i}{E_i}$, where $\sum_i p_i =1$ and the states $\ket{E_i}$ form an orthonormal basis of the Hilbert space of $E$.
+If $H$ denotes the Hamiltonian (here assumed to be time-independent) of $SE$ and $U(t) = \E^{-\I H t}$ represents the unitary time evolution operator, then the density matrix of $S$ evolves according to

-Introducing the \emph{Kraus operators} \cite{Kraus:1983:ee} defined by $W_{ij} \equiv \sqrt{p_i} \bra{E_j} U(t) \ket{E_i}$, we obtain
+Introducing the \emph{Kraus operators} \cite{Kraus:1983:ee} defined by $E_{ij} \equiv \sqrt{p_i} \bra{E_j} U(t) \ket{E_i}$, we obtain

 It is customary to combine the two indices $i$ and $j$ into a single index and write the Kraus operators as

 such that

 This Kraus-operator formalism (also called \emph{operator-sum formalism}) represents the effect of the environment as a sequence of (in general nonunitary) transformations of $\rho_S$ generated by the operators $W_k$.
 The Kraus operators exhaustively encode information about the initial state of the environment and about the dynamics of the joint $SE$ system.
 Because the evolution of $SE$ is unitary, the Kraus operators satisfy the completeness constraint